 Three large human cohorts of diabetes progression, where patients have been diagnosed with type 2 diabetes and where the progression of disease in each individual is followed over time, have been extensively studied.
 As an early RHAPSODY finding, we identified a new way to classify type 2 diabetic patients into 5 different ‘clusters’.
 Each ‘cluster’ has very specific characteristics and its own unique risk of diabetic complications.
 If an individual displays certain characteristics then he/she belongs to one of these five clusters.

-RHAPSODY scientists are now trying to define “molecular signatures” of these five clusters by investigating biomarkers specific to each cluster.
+In addition, RHAPSODY scientists have defined “molecular signatures” of these five clusters by investigating biomarkers specific to each cluster.

 Multi-omics refer to biological information in the form of any molecules in our bodies which are part of our everyday functioning and can change in the course of diseases.
 By measuring the omics, we can put together millions of small pieces of information to understand diseases at an information-rich and complex level.
 Multi-omics integrate various data sets of different -omic groups, including genomics, transcriptomics, proteomics and metabolomics.